Strategies for Building Authoritative Backlinks to Boost Your E-E-A-T

 What Are Backlinks?

 Backlinks are links to your website from another website.
-These inbound links can help improve your EEAT rating because they are an indicator that your website is valuable to users.
+These inbound links can help improve your EEAT rating because they indicate that your website is valuable to users.

-For example, if your company provides boat charters in Wilmington and is featured in a “things to do on the coast” article by Charlotte Magazine, search engines will take into account that Charlotte Magazine is a legitimate source, so your business must also be legitimate.
+For example, suppose your company provides boat charters in Wilmington and is featured in a “things to do on the coast” article by Charlotte Magazine.
+Search engines will consider that Charlotte Magazine is a legitimate source, so your business must also be legitimate.

-In this example, the magazine’s backlinks are considered “authoritative” because it is relevant, trustworthy, and likely has a high EEAT rating itself.
+In this example, the magazine’s backlinks are considered “authoritative” because they are relevant, trustworthy, and likely to have a high EEAT rating.

 Authoritative vs. Non-Authoritative Backlinks

-Authoritative backlinks tell search engines that the content being linked is valuable, credible, and useful to searchers.
-Seeking backlinks from sites with high authority ratings will benefit your website because those backlinks are basically telling Google “This stuff is legit.”
+Boosting EEAT with authoritative backlinks tells search engines that the linked content is valuable, credible, and useful to searchers.
+Seeking backlinks from sites with high authority ratings will benefit your website because those backlinks are basically telling Google, “This stuff is legit.”

-Alternatively, non-authoritative backlinks are those that are found on spammy or irrelevant websites; avoid these at all costs.
+Alternatively, non-authoritative backlinks are found on spammy or irrelevant websites; avoid these at all costs.

 Backlinks from a high-authority site are the ones that matter, but they can be difficult to get.
 Having a strong handle on SEO and a backlink acquisition strategy are essential steps to receiving these plugs.

 SEO agencies use tools to analyze the domain authority and relevance of backlinks sites and can generate lists of potential link-building targets.
-Attempting this without an agency is possible, but may lead to more headaches than its worth.
+Attempting this without an agency is possible, but it may lead to more headaches than it is worth.

 How to Receive More Authoritative Backlinks

-The following techniques can be used to encourage high-authority websites to add backlinks to your content:
+The following techniques can be used to boost EEAT with backlinks from high-authority websites to your content:

 - Create high-quality content that is original, helpful, and written by people who understand the customer’s pain points.